-Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction in the principal (or most advantageous) market at the measurement date under current market conditions, regardless of whether that price is directly observable or estimated using a valuation technique
+Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction in the principal (or most advantageous) market at the measurement date under current market conditions, regardless of whether that price is directly observable or estimated using a valuation technique.

-INDAS 107.
-Financial Instrument - Disclosure' requires classification of the valuation method of financial instruments measured at fair value in the Balance Sheet, using a three level fair-value-hierarchy (which reflects the significance of inputs used in the measurements).
-The hierarchy gives the highest priority to un-adjusted quoted prices in active markets for identical assets or liabilities (Level I measurements) and lowest priority to unobservable inputs (Level 3 measurements).
-The three levels of the fair-value-hierarchy under (ND AS 107 are described below:
+INDAS 107, 'Financial Instrument - Disclosure' requires classification of the valuation method of financial instruments measured at fair value in the Balance Sheet, using a three level fair-value-hierarchy (which reflects the significance of inputs used in the measurements).
+The hierarchy gives the highest priority to un-adjusted quoted prices in active markets for identical assets or liabilities (Level 1 measurements) and lowest priority to unobservable inputs (Level 3 measurements).
+The three levels of the fair-value-hierarchy under IND AS 107 are described below:

-Level 1: Level 1 hierarchy includes financial instruments measured using quoted prices a) Fair value hierarchy of financial instruments classified in amortized cost category :
+Level 1: Level 1 hierarchy includes financial instruments measured using quoted prices.